Saving Me (TV series)

 Saving Me is an animated science fiction sitcom created by Aaron Johnston for BYUtv.
-The show follows the adventures of an elderly senior billionaire named Bennett Bramble, as he tries to teach himself how to be good and make good choices with his childhood self, Young Bennett.
-Despite his attempts at doing so, his plans constantly backfire, usually resulting in bad things happening or chaos ensuing.
+The show follows the time-traveling adventures of a grouchy senior billionaire named Bennett Bramble.
+Lonely and hated in his own era, Bennett travels back in time to meet his 11-year-old self and to convince the boy to make better decisions about his life.
+He tries to teach ethics to his younger counterpart, but he has little actual understanding of the topic.
+His advice and his plans constantly backfire.

-The show is the first animated series to be created for BYU TV.
-It is produced by Sphere Animation (formerly known as Oasis Animation), a Montreal-based animation studio known for their work on the last six seasons of Arthur, the Netflix animated series Kulipari, and Riley Rocket, among others.
+The show is the first animated series to be created for BYUtv.
+It is produced by Sphere Animation (formerly known as Oasis Animation), a Montreal-based animation studio that is known for its work on the last six seasons of Arthur, the Netflix animated series Kulipari, and Riley Rocket, among others.

-The first season, consisting of 10 episodes, premiered on BYUtv on October 1, 2022, and ended on December 5th of the same year.
-The second season, also consisting of 10 episodes, is scheduled to premiere in spring 2023.
+The show premiered on BYUtv on October 1, 2022, and on Family Channel on March 15, 2023.
+The show originally ended on April 3, 2023 with two seasons and 20 episodes in total.
+The show has been renewed for a third and fourth season, making a total of 40 episodes for this show.

 Overview

-In the far future, 61-year old Bennett Bramble is lonely and has garnered a negative reputation.
+In the far future of Star City, Toronto, 61-year-old Bennett Bramble is lonely and has garnered a negative reputation.
 He has tried ways to become less hated in the present, to no avail.
-With no other ways to fix his reputation, Bennett builds a time machine that allows him to travel into the past as a conscious and enter the mind of his younger 11-year old self.
+With no other ways to fix his reputation, Bennett builds a time machine that allows him to travel into the past as a conscience and enter the mind of his younger 11-year-old self.

-After doing so, he meets Young Bennett, his younger self from fifty years ago.
+After doing so, he meets Young Bennett, his younger self from five decades ago.
 Bennett wants to teach himself the correct choices to make, and he also hopes to repair his grim future.
-The only problem is that Bennett has forgotten how to be good, so teaching his younger self how to do so causes many bizarre things to happen- whether it be Moose Ninja going haywire after drinking water, Sophie becoming a stunt woman after getting her hands on a fear-free helmet, or a secret compound gradually transforming undercover agents into sasquatches.
+The only problem is that Bennett has forgotten how to be good, so teaching his younger self how to do so causes many bizarre (and often nonsensical) things to happen.